JNRowe/jnrowe-misc/doc/packages/dev-python.rst

 * ``html2data`` - http://pypi.python.org/pypi/html2data/

- * A simple way to transform a HTML file or URL to structured data.
+ * A simple way to transform a HTML file or URL to structured data
  * Licence: ``BSD``
  * Versions: